golang/proposal/design/36460-lazy-module-loading.md

 containing that package and add its requirements to the build list — even if that version of the module was already explicitly required by the main module.

-(If all dependencies satisfy the _import invariant_, then reading the `go.mod` file for existing dependencies is theoretically redundant: the requirements of the main module will already reflect any relevant dependencies, and the _deepening scan_ will catch any previously-irrelevant dependencies that subsequently _become_ relevant.
+(This step is theoretically redundant: the requirements of the main module will already reflect any relevant dependencies, and the _deepening scan_ will catch any previously-irrelevant dependencies that subsequently _become_ relevant.
 However, reading the `go.mod` file for each imported package makes the `go` command much more robust to inconsistencies in the `go.mod` file — including manual edits, erroneous version-control merge resolutions, incomplete dependencies, and changes in `replace` directives and replacement directory contents.)

-In order to ensure that modules written against `go 1.14` or earlier retain their current dependencies, if at any point we read any `go.mod` file that specifies `go 1.14` or lower, we eagerly load all of the transitive requirements of that module and treat those transitive requirements as explicit.

-If, after the _deepening scan,_ the package to be imported is still not found in any module in the build list, we resolve the `latest` version of a module containing that package and add it to the build list (following the same search procedure as in Go 1.14).
+If, after the _deepening scan,_ the package to be imported is still not found in any module in the build list, we resolve the `latest` version of a module containing that package and add it to the build list (following the same search procedure as in Go 1.14), then perform another deepening scan (this time including the newly added-module) to ensure consistency.

 ### The `all` pattern and `mod` subcommands